syncfusion-content/xamarin-docs/Xamarin/Calendar/Select-Multiple-Dates.md

 ![MultiSelection support in Xamarin.Forms Calendar](images/xamarin.forms-calendar-multiselection.png)

+You can download the entire source code from GitHub

 N> In range selection, navigation through swipe will be restricted and moving between months can be done by clicking on navigation button available at the top corner of `SfCalendar` control.

 ## Range selection mode